0xAX/linux-insides/Booting/linux-bootstrap-1.md

 CS base     0xffff0000
 ```

 The processor starts working in [real mode](https://en.wikipedia.org/wiki/Real_mode).
 Let's back up a little to try and understand memory segmentation in this mode.
 Real mode is supported on all x86-compatible processors, from the [8086](https://en.wikipedia.org/wiki/Intel_8086) all the way to the modern Intel 64-bit CPUs.
-The 8086 processor has a 20-bit address bus, which means that it could work with 0-2^20 bytes address space (1 megabyte).
-But it only has 16-bit registers, and with 16-bit registers the maximum address is 2^16 or 0xffff (64 kilobytes).
+The 8086 processor has a 20-bit address bus, which means that it could work with a 0-0x100000 address space (1 megabyte).
+But it only has 16-bit registers, and with 16-bit registers the maximum address is 2^16 - 1 or 0xffff (64 kilobytes).
 [Memory segmentation](http://en.wikipedia.org/wiki/Memory_segmentation) is used to make use of all the address space available.
-All memory is divided into small, fixed-size segments of 65535 bytes, or 64 KB.
+All memory is divided into small, fixed-size segments of 65536 bytes, or 64 KB.
 Since we cannot address memory above 64 KB with 16 bit registers, an alternate method is devised.
-An address consists of two parts: the beginning address of the segment and an offset from this address.
-To get a physical address in memory, we need to multiply the segment part by 16 and add the offset part:
+An address consists of two parts: a segment selector which has an associated base address and an offset from this base address.
+In real mode, the associated base address of a segment selector is `Segment Selector * 16`.
+Thus, to get a physical address in memory, we need to multiply the segment selector part by 16 and add the offset part:

 ```
-PhysicalAddress = Segment * 16 + Offset
+PhysicalAddress = Segment Selector * 16 + Offset
 ```

 For example if `CS:IP` is `0x2000:0x0010`, the corresponding physical address will be: